Fridays4Future/ToolpicCore/README.md

 #### `seekAnimations(timestamp)`

-This method is used to seek alls animations to a given timestamp.
+This method is used to seek all animations to a given timestamp.

 #### `kill()`